 Other warms-ups available on the full course include:

-Technique ‘range’ practice is usually based around scales and arpeggios.
+Technique ‘range’ practice is usually based around arpeggios and scales.

 You can also use the vowel ‘ee’ as this is a soft sound and doesn’t put that stress on the voice.